foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/Examples_Tutorials/Examples_Tutorials.rst

    };
 ..

-Alternatively, you may quantize data externally Layer 1_conv in the same way and just put it into code.
+Alternatively, you can quantize data externally in the same way and just put it into code.

 .. code:: c++